ciaranmurphy10/pands-weekly-tasks/README.md

 >Modify the program to deal with account numbers of any length (yes that is a vague requirement, comment your assumptions)

 ## Discussion
-When the use enters their account number it will initially be stored as a string, but since strings are immutable and cannot be changed once they're created, we'll need to convert it to another type so that we can edit the last four digits.
+When the user enters their account number it will initially be stored as a string, but since strings are immutable and cannot be changed once they're created, we'll need to convert it to another type so that we can edit the last four digits.
 Lists are an ideal data type for manipulation, so we'll use the `list()` method to convert our string to a list.

-The `len()` function an then be used to determine the number of digits in the account number.
-We can then use a for loop to cycle through the digits of the account number, replacing each with an X up until the last four digit.
+The `len()` function can then be used to determine the number of digits in the account number.
+We can then use a for loop to cycle through the digits of the account number, replacing each with an X up until the last four digits.

 We can then convert our list back into a string using the `.join()` method.